 Storm Siren Activation

-The city has 3 storm sirens that will activate if:
+The city has 3 storms sirens that will activate if:

-The NWS reports a storm system producing wind speeds of 75 MPH or greater and the storm path includes the City of Sarcoxie.
+• The NWS reports a storm system producing wind speeds of 75 MPH or greater and the storm path includes the City of Sarcoxie; OR

 Storm Sirens are a warning of last resort!
 The City will try to activate sirens when the danger is 15 minutes away.
-Unfortunately conditions change and things happen resulting in sirens sounding when the danger is as much as 30 minutes away or right over the city (zero warning).
+Unfortunately, conditions change, and things happen resulting in sirens sounding when the danger is as much as 30 minutes away or right over the city (zero warning).
 Only 1 siren has battery backup so, if the power goes out you may not hear a siren at all.
-For these reasons, you need to take charge of your personal safety and not wait for the sirens to sound.
+For these reasons, you

 The Most Important Resource